Official information policy

 • support increased proactive release in line with the OIA’s purpose of progressively increasing the availability of official information to the people of New Zealand, including the publication of appropriate OIA responses;

-• consult or notify other relevant stakeholders before releasing official information, including the consulting or notifying the relevant Ministerial Office on the reactive or proactive release of pertinent official information in advance on a “no surprises” basis;
+• consult or notify other relevant stakeholders before releasing official information, including consulting or notifying the relevant Ministerial Office on the reactive or proactive release of pertinent official information in advance on a “no surprises” basis;

-• drive a culture of continuous improvement in official information practice that empowers staff to learn, enhance performance, and innovate to best meet the needs of the New Zealand public.
+• drive a culture of continuous improvement in official information practice that empowers staff to learn, enhance performance, and innovate to best meet the needs of the New Zealand public;

 Approach to reactive requests